aeu/legible-algorithms/README.md

 As I go over these I have to keep reminding myself that this is a good thing.
 If I didn't look back at my code years later and see that it was bad, then that means that I haven't improved since I wrote it.

+As of right now I am in the top 8% of Leetcode rankings!

 #### Easy